 Initial explorations from individual international universities determined that this review would analyse regulatory standards and guidelines providing strategic instructions to higher education bodies on developing nursing and midwifery curricula.
 The READ systematic method (Dalglish et al., 2020) was also applied to the review of curriculum documents.
-There are four stages in the procedure including, i) readying the documents ii) data extraction, iii) data analysis and iv) collate the findings.

 Readying the documents required a broad exploration of nursing and midwifery curricula across European and international countries.
 The initial stage required the research team to identify the parameters of the curriculum document analysis based on the research question.
 This included specifying the curriculum documents for analysis, the amount of time for analysis and the scope of analysis.